-As 2016/17 writer-in-residence for Pells Pool in Sussex – the UK’s oldest freshwater lido – I am writing a mile of longhand on pool-length scrolls of paper.
-Called A Wild Patience: Laps of Longhand, it is a participatory piece to which you can gift your words in person or by email.
+As 2016/17 artist-in-residence for Pells Pool in Sussex – the UK’s oldest freshwater lido – I embarked on a mile of writing on pool-length scrolls of paper.
+Called A Wild Patience: Laps of Longhand, it was a participatory piece which invited pool-goers to share with me their stories of the wild and free.

 My Wild Patience feature for the Outdoor Swimming Society reflects on the sources of the work and the depths it has sounded in the lives of others.

 “Moving, subtle, lucid…” Robert Macfarlane, author of The Wild Places

 The Jan Michalski Foundation for Writing and Literature granted me an inaugural-year residency for September 2017, where the final scroll was completed on performance in view of Lake Geneva – giving an international perspective on what began as an intensely-local endeavour.

 For latest news on this, and my other writing and speaking events, you are welcome to follow me on Twitter @lidowriters.

 Please send project or press enquiries to: email@example.com